-Some bear spray packages include a practice canister.
+Some products include a practice canister.
 While spraying a can is straightforward, the moment a thousand-pound animal is barreling toward you is probably not the ideal time to try it out.
-A practice canister operates the same as the regular canister but contains pressurized water, so you can familiarize yourself with how to operate bear spray without actually deploying the product.
+A practice canister operates the same as the regular canister but contains pressurized water, so you can familiarize yourself with how to operate spray without actually deploying the product.

 Best Bear Spray for Accessibility: Sabre Frontiersman Bear Spray

 This SABRE bear spray offers multiple purchase configurations so the user can select between a quick-access belt or chest holster, a practice spray canister, or an additional canister.
 It has 9.2 ounces of bear-stopping power.
 It deploys 1.84 ounces with each one-second spray over a 35-foot spraying distance.

 Does the Bear Spray Put Enough Deterrent Out There?